pyjarrett/programming-with-ada/source/000-overview.rst

 in the square hole".
 Ada prohibits implicit integer <->
 float conversions, provides mechanisms to verify the range of values used for floating point and integer types, and compiler injection of invariant checks for user-defined types.
-Lightweight semantic variations of existing types can be created which share the same underlying functions, but the compiler prevents mixing these types with different meanings unless explicit casts are used.
+Lightweight semantic variations of existing types can also be created which share the same underlying functions, but the compiler prevents mixing these types with different meanings unless explicit casts are used.
 This adds meaning to even low level types like integers and floating point values,